 - Art on Shrooms – If you’re on mushrooms in an art museum and totally confused, the Smartify app can really come in handy.

 - Dead Fish – Again, we got all excited and clicked the “Best fish identification apps for ios (Top 100)” link.
 Is it too much to ask that one of these apps identifies dead fish in real time so we use it at the fish market?
 If you have developed an app and not properly marketed it, send us the link so we can help you with that.

 - Vegetables – We couldn’t find an app specifically for vegetables, but did find the question raised in a Clarifai forum.
 Apparently, Clarifai is working on a “food model” for their image recognition platform.

 These apps are cool and all but what about identifying objects as they are being seen?
 We want the same “real-time” object recognition except for moving objects.
-Like this:

 Ideally, you want your scanner to identify objects in a matter of milliseconds and then make observations about complex situations like don’t eat that mushroom because it will kill you.
 The ability for an application to identify objects that are moving around in the real world is pretty much the same technology you would need to do this in video.
 As it turns out, during a recent conference in San Francisco last week, Google unveiled a new machine learning offering called Cloud Video Intelligence.
 From the article by Digital Trends:

 Developers can now create applications capable of detecting objects within video and making them searchable and discoverable.
 Both nouns and verbs can be applied to those objects, such as “dog” and “run.”

 Now here’s the real litmus test for any powerful computer vision object recognition platform like the one Google is building.
 Can it do everything we just described above on a single app using a single device in real-time?
 Because if such an app ever comes out, it will be a must-have tool for any human.